 After the bulk operation is complete, your users will receive the following emails indicating that they will need to use their new credentials:

 Adobe Admin Console supports several password protection levels and policies to ensure safety and security.
 You can specify to use a password protection level to apply to all users across your organization.
-Adobe supports six levels of security.
+Adobe supports three levels of security.
 Password policies apply to Adobe ID and Enterprise ID account types.